Thursday night football time, picks, schedule: Your need to know for Patriots-Chiefs opener

 Fantasy Island

 Looking for sleepers?
-CBSSports.com's Fantasy expert Dave Richards is here for you:
+CBSSports.com's Fantasy expert Dave Richard is here for you:

 Chris Hogan, WR, Patriots: With Chiefs cornerback Steven Nelson on the shelf, the Patriots will probably go after cornerbacks Phillip Gaines and Terrance Mitchell.
 Stud corner Marcus Peters tends to stick to one side of the field (the right of the quarterback), so expect to see plenty of Hogan in the slot and to Tom Brady's left as the Patriots mix and match.
 Brandin Cooks might pop off for a huge game, but Hogan should see enough work to be a good No. 3 option.

-James White, RB, Patriots.
-Whether it's by design or by game flow, expect the Patriots' run game to grind down the Chiefs defensive line with a power run attack.
+James White, RB, Patriots: Whether it's by design or by game flow, expect the Patriots' run game to grind down the Chiefs defensive line with a power run attack.
 That should fit Mike Gillislee like a glove, but James White, hero of Super Bowl LI, could get the first nod and is a mortal lock to work in passing situations too.
 Expect over 100 total yards between the two of them, but Gillislee should be penciled in for a short-yardage score.

 Who ya got?